Fidel-Leanne/DSA-2-NETWORK-SETUP/README.md

 1. Overview:

-This document outlines the implementation of a star topology network using socket programming.
+0utline of the implementation of a star topology network using socket programming.
-The assignment required modeling a star topology network with a central node (server) and peripheral nodes (clients), where the central node brokers messages between the peripheral nodes.
-Additionally, the implementation serves as a chatroom, enabling communication between connected clients.
+The assignment required modeling a star topology network with a central node (server) and peripheral nodes (clients), where the central node brokers messages between the peripheral nodes. the implementation serves as a chatroom, enabling communication between connected clients.

 2. Implementation: